Stable Version Release Notes

 Things To Do

 Version 1.5.76 effectively completes the major development of netgen as a commercial-grade tool.
-Any further development will be done on the 1.6 branch.
+All remaining revisions will be bug fixes or minor enhancements.

 Version 1.5.9 started a major development effort, which was largely completed by mid-April, 2015.
 This included a complete revision of the command syntax, using a common method for describing cells and for distinguishing cells in one compared circuit from those in the other, without ambiguity.
 Problems with the resolving of automorphisms in a hierarchical cell were resolved.
 Property matching was completely overhauled, with a new set of routines for handling arithmetic expressions in properties.
 Improved the matching of subcells in the hierarchy and the matching of pins between compared cells, with considerably less flattening of cells.